8headswillroll8/lot410/README.md

 # LOT410

-LOT410 is a responsive auction platform built as part of the Noroff Semester Project 2.
+LOT410 is a responsive auction platform built for Noroff Semester Project 2.

 The application uses the Noroff Auction API and allows users to browse listings, create auctions, place bids, and manage their profile using virtual credits.